nitrain/nitrain/README.md

 The nitrain library is unique in that it makes training models as simple as possible by providing reasonable defaults and a high-level of abstraction.
 It also supports multiple frameworks - torch, tensorflow, and keras - with a goal to add even more.

-Full examples of training medical imaging AI models using nitrain can be found at the [tutorials](https://github.com/nitrain/tutorials) repository.
-If you are interested more generally in medical imaging AI, check out the book [Becoming a medical imaging AI expert with Python](https://book.nitrain.dev).
+Full examples of training medical imaging AI models using nitrain can be found at the [Tutorials](https://github.com/nitrain/tutorials) page.
+If you are interested more generally in medical imaging AI, check out [Becoming a medical imaging AI expert with Python](https://book.nitrain.dev) (expected early 2025).

 <br />